Latest posts by Sam Palmer (see all)

 Hadoop Video Processing Example

-The surveillance could be delivered to the distributed files system in real time.
-Then, a Hadoop cluster would analyze it frame by frame, detecting any suspicious activity a quickly as possible.
+The surveillance could be delivered to distributed files system in real time.
+Then, a Hadoop cluster would analyze it frame by frame, detecting any suspicious activity as quickly as possible.

 Check out this page for a detailed description of how a system like this might work, including a distributed video transcoding system.